ryan-mcclue/unsw/comp4920/ass2.md

 Specifically, this means the system makes it clear as to what actions can be taken to change the decision that was made.
 Combining both causal and statistical methods, probabilistic counterfactuals offer a powerful framework for accountability.
 These models analyze not just what would change if a single factor were different, but also quantify the likelihood of different outcomes under various scenarios.
 For instance, in a loan approval system, rather than simply stating that income was too low, the system can specify that increasing income by $10,000 would raise approval probability by 40%, while improving credit score by 50 points would raise it by 60%.
-This probabilistic approach acknowledges the inherent uncertainty in real-world decisions while still providing actionable insights for accountability.
-By merging causal reasoning about "what-if" scenarios with statistical measures of uncertainty, the system can provide more nuanced and practical guidance for appealing or improving future outcomes.
-This analysis identifies both sufficient and necessary conditions for changing the decision - whether changing an attribute like income would be enough to alter the outcome, and whether it is required for approval.
+This probabilistic framework helps identify both sufficient and necessary conditions for changing decisions.
-However, while algorithms can compute these probabilistic relationships, only human judgment can determine what constitutes truly sufficient causation in complex real-world scenarios.
+A sufficient condition might be that increasing income alone would guarantee approval, while a necessary condition indicates that approval is impossible without meeting certain criteria.
+The strength of this approach lies in its ability to provide concrete, actionable feedback while acknowledging the inherent uncertainty in real-world decisions.
+However, algorithmic analysis alone cannot determine what constitutes meaningful or achievable change.
-The system can suggest that a $10,000 income increase would likely lead to approval, but a human must evaluate if this represents a reasonable and achievable path forward for the applicant.
+While the system might suggest that a $10,000 income increase would likely lead to approval, only human judgment can evaluate whether this represents a reasonable path forward.
-Probabilistic counterfactual, e.g. for individual with ..., for whom algorithm made decision ..., the decision would have been ... with probability ..., had the attribute been ...
-So, to what extent would changing name, be sufficent in changing outcome of algorithm.
-Also want to know if attribute is necessary.
-Only human knows what sufficent causation is.

-To be readily understood by humans, explanation should be contrastive (xAI lecture slide 16) xAI methods
-  - model dependent: feature importance plot, saliency map Can be applied at various stages in model, e.g. pre/in/post (surrogate vs linear-regression vs generative models?) feature importance tells us features most important across population, when quite often want features that are most impactful for each instance/user.
-  - model agnostic: LIME, SHAP
-    LIME works by generating similar decisions to original decision and querying their results in the model.
-    Performing a weighted sample based on each distance to original decision, establish a new simple model to explain the global model.
-    As LIME only samples around the given instance, it will only ascertain a local pattern to explain.
-    This is gives rise to issues similar to statistical fairness issues, in that too myopic of a metric to expose globally influential patterns.
-    As mentioned in (xAI lecture slide 41) this is instability of explanation.
+Moreover, humans must assess whether suggested changes align with ethical and practical considerations.
+For example, if the system suggests changing one's name would increase approval chances, human oversight is crucial to recognize and prevent such discriminatory practices.
+Therefore, while probabilistic counterfactuals provide valuable quantitative insights for accountability, human expertise remains essential for interpreting and validating these suggestions within real-world contexts.

 ---